WebOrigami/docs/src/content/framework/intro4.md

 At this point, we're successfully transforming the data for a single person, Alice, to create a single web page for that person.

-## A template as a graph transformation
+## A template is a graph transformation

-Before moving on, let's look a little closer at how the Origami template system works.
 In Origami, the application of a template is considered to be a graph transformation.

-Like most template languages, you mix boilerplate text with dynamic content represented with placeholders.
-In Origami templates (and many other template languages), placeholders are delineated with `\{\{}}` curly braces.

 In the case of the above template, we can view the elements of the template as an array: